p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ![](Images/mjv2-14-new.png)

-### Task 4: Login to the Application through Spring Cloud Gateway
+### Task 4: Login to the application through the Spring Cloud Gateway

-1. Run the following command to retrieve the URL for Spring Cloud Gateway and then copy the output URL in a browser to access the application:
+1. Run the following command to retrieve the URL for Spring Cloud Gateway, and then copy the output URL into a browser to access the application:

    ```shell
    echo "https://${GATEWAY_URL}"
    ```
    ![](Images/mjv2-10.png)

-2. You should see the ACME Fitness Store Application, and then click on **Login** button.
+2. You should see the ACME Fitness Store application, and then click on the **Login** button.

    ![](Images/gateway-login.png)

-3. Click on **Accept** inorder to able to log in using your SSO Credentials.
+3. Click on **Accept** in order to be able to log in using your SSO credentials.

    ![](Images/mjv2-15.png)